 (a) the memorandum of satisfaction mentioned in the application; and

-(b) in case the land against which the charge is registered is not under the Transfer of Land Act 1893, or the Land Act 1933, a memorial of the said memorandum of satisfaction for registration in the said Registry of Deeds.
+(b) in case the land against which the charge is registered is not under the Transfer of Land Act 1893, a memorial of the said memorandum of satisfaction for registration under the Registration of Deeds Act 1856.

 (3) Upon receipt of an application for discharge of a charge registered against land as provided for in paragraph (2) of this regulation, the following provisions shall apply: —

-(a) Where the land charged is under the Transfer of Land Act 1893, or the Land Act 1933, the Registrar of Titles or the Under Secretary for Lands, as the case may be, shall, subject to payment of any prescribed fee, enter upon the records under his control relating to the land charged such memorandum or other record as shall be necessary to place on record the fact that the amount of the charge registered against such land has been paid and discharged in full and that the said land is no longer subject to the said charge; and
+(a) Where the land charged is under the Transfer of Land Act 1893, the Registrar of Titles shall, subject to payment of any prescribed fee, enter upon the records under his control relating to the land charged such memorandum or other record as shall be necessary to place on record the fact that the amount of the charge registered against such land has been paid and discharged in full and that the said land is no longer subject to the said charge; and

-(b) where the land against which the charge is registered is not under the Transfer of Land Act 1893, or the Land Act 1933, the Registrar of Deeds shall, subject to payment of any prescribed fee, register in the Registry of Deeds the said memorial of the said memorandum of satisfaction.
+(b) where the land against which the charge is registered is not under the Transfer of Land Act 1893, the Registrar of Deeds and Transfers shall, subject to payment of any prescribed fee, register in the Registry of Deeds the said memorial of the said memorandum of satisfaction.

+[Regulation 9 amended in Gazette 29 Dec 2006 p.
+5907-8.]

 10. Order for sale of land

-When a charge has been registered against land as aforesaid, and thereafter the person liable to pay the amount of such charge fails or refuses after demand made to pay in full the amount of the said charge, together with any costs ordered by the magistrate on the hearing and determination of a dispute as hereinbefore provided for, and together with the fees and expenses necessarily incurred in obtaining the registration of such charge as aforesaid, the Commissioner of Public Health or the local authority, as the case may be, entitled to such payment, if he or it desires to enforce the said charge against the said land, shall be bound by and comply with the following provisions: —
+When a charge has been registered against land as aforesaid, and thereafter the person liable to pay the amount of such charge fails or refuses after demand made to pay in full the amount of the said charge, together with any costs ordered by the magistrate on the hearing and determination of a dispute as hereinbefore provided for, and together with the fees and expenses necessarily incurred in obtaining the registration of such charge as aforesaid, the CEO or the local authority, as the case may be, entitled to such payment, if he or it desires to enforce the said charge against the said land, shall be bound by and comply with the following provisions: —

-(a) The Commissioner or the local authority, as the case may be, shall publish once in the Government Gazette and serve upon every person who upon search in the Office of Titles, or the Registry of Deeds, or the Department of Lands and Surveys appears to be entitled to any estate or interest or mortgage or other security in or over the land charged, notice in writing in accordance with Form J in the Appendix to these regulations of intention on the part of the Commissioner or the local authority after the expiration of three months from the date of the publication in the Government Gazette as aforesaid or from the date of service of the notice upon the persons aforesaid, whichever of the said dates shall be the later, to apply to the stipendiary or resident magistrate exercising jurisdiction in the Local Court held nearest to the place where the land is situated for an order for the sale of the said land against which the charge to be enforced by such sale is registered as aforesaid.
+(a) The CEO or the local authority, as the case may be, shall publish once in the Government Gazette and serve upon every person who appears from the records of the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5 to be entitled to any estate or interest or mortgage or other security in or over the land charged, notice in writing in accordance with Form J in the Appendix to these regulations of intention on the part of the CEO or the local authority after the expiration of three months from the date of the publication in the Government Gazette as aforesaid or from the date of service of the notice upon the persons aforesaid, whichever of the said dates shall be the later, to apply to the stipendiary or resident magistrate exercising jurisdiction in the Local Court held nearest to the place where the land is situated for an order for the sale of the said land against which the charge to be enforced by such sale is registered as aforesaid.

-(b) If after publication and service of notice as provided for in paragraph (a) hereof and before application is made to the magistrate, the amount of the charge, together with the costs (if any) and the fees and expenses hereinbefore referred to are paid to the Commissioner or the local authority entitled to such payment, Regulations 8 and 9 of these regulations shall apply.
+(b) If after publication and service of notice as provided for in paragraph (a) hereof and before application is made to the magistrate, the amount of the charge, together with the costs (if any) and the fees and expenses hereinbefore referred to are paid to the CEO or the local authority entitled to such payment, Regulations 8 and 9 of these regulations shall apply.